 Problem: inconsistent spray, wasted paint, too costly, and more

-After visiting a location, Lane employees, including Jeff Bauer (Industrial Solutions Specialist and Project Manager for this project), noticed that a lot of paint overspray and wasted paint.
+After visiting a location, Lane employees, including Jeff Bauer (Industrial Solutions Specialist and Project Manager for this project), noticed paint overspray and wasted paint.
 The pallet and container company’s workers were hand mixing using inconsistent ratios and the work to add paint and hand-mix was grueling.
 The paint jobs on the pallets were spotty and inconsistent as well; some pallets were thoroughly covered, and some weren’t.

 That’s when Jeff and his team suggested a paint mixing system that provides a consistent mix ratio as well as improved transfer efficiency.